 One of the hardest (and most important) questions about smooth knot concordance is whether a knot K whose Whitehead double Wh(K) is slice must in fact have been slice in the first place.
 (The converse is easily seen to be true.)
 More recently, the same question has been asked about the Bing double B(K), which is similar to the Whitehead double but produces a link of two components.
 Chuck Livingston, Jae Choon Cha and I showed that if B(K) is (topologically) slice, then K is algebraically slice.
 In particular, the Arf invariant of K must vanish; this result has some relevance to 4-manifold theory.

 In 1998, I used 1-parameter Donaldson theory to give the first examples of diffeomorphisms of 4-manifolds that are homotopic, but not isotopic, to the identity.
 The idea of parameterized gauge theory is that if one has a manifold X for which the formal dimension of some moduli space has negative dimension (-k), then one can define a 0-dimensional moduli space whenever one has a k-dimensional family (ie a bundle with fiber X, and with k-dimensional base).
 In subsequent papers, I refined the method to give lots of information about the diffeomorphism group, for instance that the kernel of the map from isotopy to homotopy is infinitely generated.
 (This is opposite from what happens in the topological case, where this map is basically an isomorphism.)
 Using this technique in the context of Seiberg-Witten theory, I showed that the space of positive scalar curvature metrics on a 4-manifold can be disconnected.
+(This is related to the work described in the section on periodic index theory.)
 I'm currently working on higher-parameter generalizations of these results.

 The book was concerned with the Yang-Mills equations, but much of the analysis adapts quite directly to the Seiberg-Witten equations on manifolds with boundary.
 I wrote a number of papers using these ideas (and some with less analysis) to study problems about representing homology classes by surfaces of low genus.
+This included results about spheres and tori of negative self-intersection.
+The case of spheres turned out to be a key ingredient in the proof by Fintushel and Stern of the blowup formula for Donaldson invariants.
 Of course most of this was superseded by the solution of the Thom conjecture by Kronheimer-Mrowka and Morgan-Szabo-Taubes, and the extension to negative self-intersections of Oszvath-Szabo.

 Parallel to my work on gauge theory, I studied the analytical/differential geometric invariants of 3-manifolds known as η-invariants.
 These arise as part of the formula for the dimension of the Yang-Mills moduli space, and as interesting Riemannian invariants in their own right.
 I used the relation between gauge theory and η-invariants to prove some results about homology cobordisms; this has applications to knot cobordism that should be worked out more fully.
 Rob Meyerhoff (Boston College) and I got interested in understanding how the η-invariants of hyperbolic manifolds (and the related Chern-Simons invariants) behaved under various cut/paste operations, such as mutation.